 This post may contain affiliate links.

-If you are currently working on addition facts with your young learners, you’ll love this hands-on activity!
+If you are currently working on addition facts with your young learners, you’ll love this Easter activity for preschool!

 Pull the Easter eggs apart so you have 2 halves.

 On one half, write one addition problem of your choice that equals a number less than 10, but don’t write the answer.

 On the other half, write 4 or 5 different numbers less than 10 around the edge of the egg, making sure to include the answer to the math problem.

 Snap the egg back together and have the child twist the egg around until they line up the matching answer.

 What a fun educational game for young kids!

 Of course, if your child is pretty good with their addition facts or if you have older children, this game will work with subtraction, multiplication, and division facts, too.